 How do I set up a PPA?

 If you already have an allocated Planning Officer for your scheme, contact them to discuss how a PPA could help you.
-If not, please call 01225 394041, option 5 and we will contact you to discuss the appropriateness of a PPA for you.
+If not, please call 01225 394041, and we will contact you to discuss the appropriateness of a PPA for you.